nrkn/chonkpix/README.md

   - backspace
   - view
     - take (cols,rows) and slice bottom of buffer to available space
-- come up with a name
-  - we went with chonkpix

 ## todo

 - engine
   - sound, via small sound library like ZzFX or similar